 Johnna Crusoe, School Quality Ambassador

 Johnna, who lives on Cleveland’s east side with her husband and four children, joins the School Quality Ambassador team as a graduate of Cleveland Public Schools (Collinwood High School).
 She has a bachelor’s degree in business administration.
 Her experience as the parent of two children with special needs has made her a passionate and skilled advocate for all students.
 The role of School Quality Ambassador is aligned with Johnna’s goal of increasing parent and community engagement with schools.
-Johnna, believing that all children deserve a great education, hopes to bridge the gap between home and school by working to improve communication and understanding.
+Johnna, believes that all children deserve a great education, and she hopes to bridge the gap between home and school by working to improve communication and understanding.
 Johnna serves the far east side of Cleveland in her Ambassador role—spanning all the way to Euclid.

 Kayli Cheeks, School Quality Ambassador

 Larry Bailey, School Quality Ambassador

 Larry joined the team because he believes in the importance of educating our children.
 He hopes to make long-lasting impacts that give children the tools they need thrive.
 He has been supporting youth and public education for years with the CMSD school board, Cuyahoga County Fatherhood Initiative, Broadway P16, Catholic Charities Head Start, and the Cleveland Transformation Alliance.
 He is passionate about education and is motivated to dismantle systemic barriers that prevent many Cleveland students from receiving a quality education.
 He serves the Buckeye and Mt.
 Pleasant neighborhoods as a School Quality Ambassador.